James-Vu/2017-team-d/README.txt

 afl.xlsx - excel spreadsheet with a collection of various AFL odds

-elimination algorithm - a java proof of concept of the post season qualification algorithm
+eliminationAlgorithm - a java proof of concept of the post season qualification algorithm